MixKlim/MLOps-Bootcamp-2021/mentor_feedback.md

 # Feedback:

-Congrats on finishing up and presenting the bootcamp!
+Congrats on finishing up and presenting the Bootcamp!
 Overall the project reached the goal: Having a model that allows us to determine our energy consumption.

 ## Top Highlights of the project:

-- The goal was achieved in two different ways, with batch and near real time monitoring dashboard.
+- The goal was achieved in two different ways, with batch, and near real-time monitoring dashboard.
-- The batch monitoring takes seasonality seasonality into account
+- The batch monitoring takes seasonality into account
 - The blob function is set up properly with its requirements, and triggers.

 ## Points to improve: